Learn a technique for sewing a V neck that help create a beautiful, perfectly flat V-neckline.

-Hey y’all, today we’re revisiting one of my most viewed posts and most downloaded patterns – the Men’s V Neck Tshirt.
+Hey y’all, today I’m going to show you how to sew a v neck t-shirt.
+We’re revisiting one of my most viewed posts and most downloaded patterns – the Men’s V Neck Tshirt.
 The V Neck is one of the options on my free Men’s T-shirt pattern, which is what I used to sew this one for the Coach.

-I’ve done a whole post on the overlapped style V neckband here, including a video, but sometimes you don’t want that type of neckband and want a sewn V that is flatter.
+I’ve done a whole post on the overlapped style V neckband here, including a video, but sometimes you don’t want that type of neckband on your garment and want a sewn V that is flatter.
 So here’s how you do it.

 Just like the overlapped V, you want to stay stitch the V neckline with basting stitches on the seam allowance, then clip the point of the V to the stitching line.